Icon-Newsletter-smaller

 Still, you can opt to apply personally via a walk-in procedure.
 Just submit the requirements or through your authorized representative to the city or municipal hall where your business is located.

 The advantage of a walk-in vs online business permit application is that you can ask the person in charge any question you may have.
-You get the answers right away, and you can get the assistance you need.
+You get the answers and the assistance you need right away.

 business permit philippines - faqs